GorakhSawant/Amzon-Clone/README.md

 # Amzon-Clone
-Amazon Clone using HTML, Tailwind CSS, React JS &amp; Firebase
+Amazon Clone using HTML, Tailwind CSS, JavaScript and Firebase